as-ideas/headliner/README.md

 trainer.train(summarizer, data_iter, num_epochs=3)
 ```

+## Contribute
+We welcome all kinds of contributions.
+See the [Contribution](CONTRIBUTING.md) guide for more details.

 ## Cite this work
 Please cite Headliner in your publications if this is useful for your research.
 Here is an example BibTeX entry: